 What we’re thinking

-Discovering and understanding all three elements is crucial for comprehending seekers perspective of value and systematically pursuing successful innovation.
+Identifying and understanding all three elements is critical for understanding seeker’s desires, making progress, progress propositions, value, and pursuing successful innovation.

 Progress as a state